scerioli/Global-Preferences-Survey/ReproduceArticle.md

 - The last plot on the left is another parameter describing the t-distribution: The closer to infinity, the more "normal" the distribution is.

 What is really interesting to check here are the third and fourth plots on the right: These plots are the difference of the means and the difference of the standard deviations between the two posterior distributions.
-These plots are telling us that the differences between the mean and the standard deviation of the distributions are lying within the 95% HDI, and thus representing two t-distributions that are not distinguishable and, therefore, statistically the same. **What we found with our models doesn't differ statistically to what the authors found using their models.**
+These plots are telling us that the differences between the mean and the standard deviation of the distributions are lying within the 95% HDI, and thus representing two t-distributions that are not distinguishable and, therefore, statistically the same.

+**What we found with our models doesn't differ statistically to what the authors of the article found using their models.**

 Using a more established method, we also plotted the average gender differences from the article with respect to the average gender differences extracted from our model.
 The result can be seen in the plot: